-In February 2021, the Government issued Minister of Finance Regulation No.9/PMK.03/2021 ("PMK-9/2021").
+In February 2021, the Government issued Minister of Finance Regulation No. 9/PMK.03/2021 ("PMK-9/2021").
 Based on PMK-9/2021, the Government extends the incentive period until June 2021.
 In July 2021, the Government re-issued the Minister of Finance Regulation No.82/PMK.03/2021 ("PMK-82/2021") concerning Amendments to PMK No.9/PMK.03/2021.
 Based on PMK-82/2021, the Government has extended the incentive period until December 2021 for PPh 21 Borne by the Government (DTP) for Employees, Final Income Tax DTP for MSMEs, Final Income Tax DTP on Construction Services, reduction in the amount of withholding tax article 25 installments and a preliminary refund for VAT overpayments, and extend the incentive period until December 31, 2021 for exemption from collection of withholding tax article 22 Imports, limited to taxpayers who have KLU in accordance with the attachment of PMK-82/2021.
 Based on the list of KLUs in the attachment of PMK-82/2021, the Company's KLUs are still included as recipients of incentives for withholding tax article 21 DTP for Employees.

-For The Three Months Period Ended March 31, 2022 and 2021 (unaudited) (Amounts in the tables expressed in billions of Indonesian Rupiah, unless otherwise stated)
+(Amounts in the tables expressed in billions of Indonesian Rupiah, unless otherwise stated)